shirou/gopsutil/README.md

 gopsutil is designed to work across multiple platforms.
 However, there are differences in the information available on different platforms, such as memory information that exists on Linux but not on Windows.

 As of v4.24.5, to access this platform-specific information, gopsutil provides functions named `Ex` within the package.
-Currently, these functions are available in the mem and sensor packages.
+Currently, these functions are available in the cpu, mem, and sensors packages.

 The Ex structs are specific to each platform.
 For example, on Linux, there is an `ExLinux` struct, which can be obtained using the `mem.NewExLinux()` function.
 On Windows, it's `mem.ExWindows()`.
 These Ex structs provide platform-specific information.